 New technologies now make it possible for the dentist to extract a tooth, including a wisdom tooth, with far less trauma to the patient than in decades past.
 Among the most innovative of these advances is the use of laser, which can be used instead of conventional surgery for many procedures, including the extraction of impacted wisdom teeth.
 Laser versus the traditional scalpel can reduce discomfort during your procedure, and help tissue heal faster.

-Our Dentist Uses The Denmat SOL® Portable Diode Laser, Which Potentially Offers Benefits Including:
+Our Dentist Uses The Denmat SOL® Portable Diode Laser, Which Can Offer Benefits to Include:

 - More precise tissue removal

 - Reduced surgical time

 - No sutures needed

 - Excellent healing with less scarring

 - There may be many reasons to extract a tooth.
 Maintaining the overall health and structural integrity of your mouth is the underlying reason to consider an extraction.